marjamis/cloud-coding-challenge/README.md

 ---

 **NOTICE:** This is my submission from many years ago and therefore isn't currently up to newer standards and/or approaches.
 I may over time go about updating this repo, such as using CDK instead of CFN templates, but there is no guarantee and should be reviewed with this in mind.
+That being said, don't hesitate to track the GitHub issues for what I may work on in the future.

 ---